Mike Zunino hits pair of homers to power Mariners to a 6-2 victory over Detroit

 Instead, the ball glanced off Motter’s glove and everyone was safe.

-relieved Cishek, who TV replays showed angrily pounding his glove on the bench in the dugout while a foreboding air fell over Safeco.
+Pazos relieved Cishek, who TV replays showed angrily pounding his glove on the bench in the dugout while a foreboding air fell over Safeco.

+And as Servais said, Pazos “stepped up’’ with a healthy assist from Zunino

-He first froze pinch-hitter Mikie Mahtook with a breaking ball on a 2-2 count that just grazed the outside corner of the strike zone for the second out.
+First, he froze pinch-hitter Mikie Mahtook with an 85 mph breaking ball on a 2-2 count that just grazed the outside corner of the strike zone for the second out.

-Then Pazos struck out Andrew Romine swinging at a 99 mph high fastball.
+Then Pazos struck out Andrew Romine swinging at a 99 mph high fastball, which came after a quick visit to the mound from Zunino when it was 0-2.

-He now allowed just five runs in his last 262/3 innings with 36 strikeouts.
+“I just saw an opening there and he made a good pitch,’’ Zunino said.

+To Servais, that was as big as any moment in the game.

-With one out in the bottom of the inning, Jarrod Dyson singled.
+With one out, Jarrod Dyson singled.

 That brought up Zunino, who had grounded out with two on to end the second and struck out with two on to end the fourth.